A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Introduction

 \section{Introduction}

 This paper is a direct continuation of the preceding paper, Part I \cite{Derakhshani2016}.
-There we proposed an answer to the Wallstrom criticism of stochastic mechanical theories by modifying Nelson-Yasue stochastic mechanics (NYSM) for a single non-relativistic particle with the following hypothesis: Nelson's hypothetical stochastic ether medium that drives the conservative diffusions of the particle, also induces mean harmonic oscillations of zitterbewegung ($\emph{zbw}$) frequency in the particle's instantaneous mean rest frame.
-We then showed that the resulting phase for these $\emph{zbw}$ oscillations implies the quantization condition that Wallstrom criticizes, and dynamically evolves by the Hamilton-Jacobi-Madelung (HJM) equations.
-This allowed us to recover the Schrödinger equation for single-valued wavefunctions with (potentially) multi-valued phases, for the cases of a free particle and a particle interacting with external fields (the latter of which we illustrated with the two-dimensional central potential problem).
-We termed this modification of NYSM \textquotedbl{}zitterbewegung stochastic mechanics\textquotedbl{} or ZSM.
+There we proposed an answer to the Wallstrom criticism of stochastic mechanical theories by modifying Nelson-Yasue stochastic mechanics (NYSM) for a single non-relativistic particle with the following hypothesis: Nelson's hypothetical stochastic ether medium that drives the conservative diffusions of the particle, also induces steady-state harmonic oscillations of zitterbewegung ($\emph{zbw}$) frequency in the particle's instantaneous mean forward/backward translational rest frame.
+We then showed that, in the lab frame, the function \emph{S} arises from imposing the constraint of conservative diffusions on the time-symmetrized steady-state phase of the \emph{zbw} particle, satisfies the required quantization condition, and evolves in time by the Hamilton-Jacobi-Madelung equations (when generalized to describe a statistical ensemble of \emph{zbw} particles).
+This allowed us to recover the Schrödinger equation for single-valued wave functions with (potentially) multi-valued phases, for the cases of a free particle and a particle interacting with external fields (the latter of which we illustrated with the two-dimensional central potential problem).
+We termed this modification of NYSM ``zitterbewegung stochastic mechanics'' or ZSM.